Rguernica/Portfolio-/final_project_Guernica.md

 ## Introduction

-In the summer of 2020 there were over 6,600 protests across the United States calling for police reform, according to estimates from [REFERENCE HERE].
+In the summer of 2020 there were over 6,600 protests across the United States calling for police reform, according to estimates from the [Crowd Counting Consortium](https://sites.google.com/view/crowdcountingconsortium/view-download-the-data?authuser=0).

 All of these protests demanded change.
 But where do we start?
 The answer is one not unfamiliar to Heinz students - data!
 Across the country, police departments have been publicizing their data in order to increase transparency, accountability, and community relations.